 HERE'S MY TIP: You have to brush your teeth with the toothpaste FOR LONG ENOUGH to give the ingredients time to work!

-You're probably asking "How long is "long enough?""
+You're probably asking "How long is "long enough?"
+The answer is a LOT longer than you may think!

 At least 6 (yes, six) minutes.
 At least.
 Minimum.

 And longer is even better!
-You may need to top-up the toothpaste with an extra little blob on you brush half-way through.
+You may need to top-up the toothpaste with an extra little blob on your brush half-way through.

 SO, as you can see, SIX minutes is the minimum time needed, if you want to get anything out of toothbrushing over and above merely freshening you breath.